codaxy/cxjs-kitchen-sink/README.md

 ### Setting Up

-Before starting the application on your computer, you should create a new Postgres database and use [the seed script](todo) to populate it.
+Before starting the application on your computer, you should create a new Postgres database and use [the seed SQL script](./seed/dump.sql) to populate it.
 After that find the `.sample.env` configuration file in `server/prisma` and rename it to `.env`.
 Inside the newly created file, set the connection string to the database created in the previous step.

 ### Running